alumik/alumik.github.io/source/_posts/2019/06/How-to-Merge-Two-Videos-without-Re-encoding.md

 The files will be stream copied in the order they appear in the vidlist.txt into the output container. the "copy codec" is **blazing fast**.

 Edit: Note that although the docs say you don't need `-safe 0` if the paths are relative, my testing indicates it's a requirement.
-It's possible that this may vary with your version of ffmpeg.
+It's possible that this may vary with your version of FFmpeg.

 There are tips for auto generating the file available in [the docs](https://trac.ffmpeg.org/wiki/Concatenate).